Salvisonal/Salvisonal/README.md

 ## About Me
 - 8+ years of experience in Finance, Payroll & Operations Reportingl
 - Skilled in Advanced Excel, SQL, Power BI, Tableau and KPI Dashboards
-- Experienced in building dashboards, KPI reports, and business performance analytics.999
+- Experienced in building dashboards, KPI reports, and business performance analytics.
 - Currently pursuing MBA in Finance

 ## Technical Skills